 Boolean theorems and laws are used to simplify the various logical expressions.
 In a digital designing problem, a unique logical expression is evolved from the truth table.
 If this logical expression is simplified the designing becomes easier.
+The boolean algebra is mainly used in digital electronics, set theory and digital electronics.
+It is also used in all modern programming languages.
 Thus, Boolean theorems help in this way.

 There are few basic laws and theorems of Boolean algebra, some of which are familiar to everyone such as Cumulative Law, Associative Law, Distributive law, DeMorgan’s Theorems, Double Inversion law and Duality Theorems.

 The below two equations are based on the fact that the output of an OR or AND gate remains unaffected while the inputs are exchanged themselves.
 The equation of the cumulative law is given below.

 These laws illustrate that the order of combining input variables has no effect on the final answer.